needle-mirror/com.unity.entities/Documentation~/ecs_entity_query.md

 The entity and component arrays an [EntityQuery] returns are guaranteed to be "parallel", that is, the same index value always applies to the same entity in any array.

+> [!NOTE]
-**Note:** The SystemBase [Entities.ForEach] constructions create internal [EntityQuery] instances based on the component types and attributes you specify for these APIs.
+> The SystemBase [Entities.ForEach] constructions create internal [EntityQuery] instances based on the component types and attributes you specify for these APIs.
 You cannot use a different [EntityQuery] object with [Entities.ForEach], (though you can get the query object that an [Entities.ForEach] instance constructs and use it elsewhere).

 ## Defining a query